 Before a landlord can run a credit check based on the prospective tenant’s information on the submitted rental application, the Federal Credit Reporting Act requires that written consent must be given by the applicant.
 This written consent can be given via a statement of such and signature on the rental application form itself, or via a separate consent form (such as this one).

 The next step in the tenant screening process is to use the information on the rental application form to conduct a background check:

 - Credit Check – subject to the tenant’s written consent, a credit check will either provide a simpler “pass/fail” report, or a full credit report including the tenant’s credit score and information about their income, employment, past addresses, credit inquiries and more.

 - Eviction Check – an eviction check aims to show the tenant’s history of eviction filings or judgments against them at any point in the last 7 years.

 - Criminal History Check – a criminal history check aims to show any records involving the tenant in state court criminal records or in databases such as the national sex offender public registry.

 Pennsylvania Eviction Record Search

-Because eviction records are public domain, the records can be retrieved from the PA Judicial System.
+Because eviction records are public domain, the records can be retrieved from the Pennsylvania Judicial System.
 The simplest way to do this is through their online portal, or a third-party service which completes the search for you.